Car brakes fall into two categories: drum brakes and disc brakes.

 Here are answers to five questions car owners frequently ask about drum brakes and disc brakes:

-1. What Are The Critical Components In Drum Brakes?
+1. What Are the Critical Components of Drum Brakes?

 A drum brake system has the following five key components:

-2. What Are The Critical Components In Disc Brakes?
+2. What Are the Critical Components of Disc Brakes?

 Disc brakes have three main components, and they are: